-We tested the influence of other factors than the mating system and connectivity with mostly identical expectations in the four species (Table 1).
+We tested the influence of factors other than the mating system and connectivity with mostly identical expectations in the four species (Table 1).
 Most are not fulfilled (no effect), but when they are, it is generally in the right direction (Table 3).
 Vegetation cover shows the expected effect in D. depressissimum only.
-It should in principle favors large population size; it indeed favors both population permanence in all species, except P. acuta (no effect; Pantel et al., submitted), and colonization in D. surinamense.
+It should in principle favors large population size; it indeed runs against population extinction in all species, except P. acuta (no effect; Pantel et al., submitted), and favors colonization in D. surinamense.
 A possible explanation is that the ‘vegetation cover’ variable aggregates several plant and algae species (Pantel et al., submitted), and that the four species react to different types of vegetation.
 It is also somewhat unexpected that site size, site stability and the density of favorable habitats did not affect genetic variation, all the more that stability is positively correlated with both site size and density of favorable habitats.
-Site size might be a poor indicator of population size, as suggested by the fact that long-term population size, which beyond size also includes population density, is connected to genetic variation in two species.
-Stability is perhaps of limited impact, because the three native species studied might have developed strategies allowing coping with drought (Pointier & Combes, 1976; Lamy et al., 2013a).
-The absence of effect of density of favorable habitats is suggestive of a limited role for passive dispersal through birds compared to passive dispersal through water flow, given the strong effect of connectivity (the two variables are not correlated).
+Site size might be a poor indicator of population size, as suggested by the fact that long-term population size, which beyond size also includes population density, is connected to genetic variation in two species out of four.
+Stability is perhaps of limited impact, because the three native species studied have developed strategies allowing coping with drought (Pointier & Combes, 1976; Lamy et al., 2013a).
+The absence of effect of density of favorable habitats (an indicator of possible immigration at the scale of a few km) is consistent with the weak spatial patterns, both estimated through isolation by distance and the clustering analysis – P. acuta is an exception, but this might be due to the invasive dynamics.
+Overall, this is suggestive of a limited role for passive dispersal through birds compared to passive dispersal through water flow, given the strong effect of connectivity (the two variables are not correlated).

 The distribution of genetic variation may also be affected by species invasion, especially in the invasive species P. acuta.
-In terms of site occupancy at landscape scale, P. acuta has been spreading since our first survey in 2000, and still shows an invasive dynamics in Grande-Terre (Dubart et al., 2019; Pantel et al., submitted).
-This dynamics might be associated with variation loss (Dlugosch & Parker 2008; Estoup et al., 2016; Wares, Hughes, & Grosberg, 2005;), but limited loss has been observed in invasive populations of this species at worldwide scale (Bousset et al., 2014; Ebbs et al., 2018).
+In terms of site occupancy at landscape scale, P. acuta has been spreading since our first survey in 2000, and still shows an invasive dynamic in Grande-Terre (Dubart et al., 2019; Pantel et al., submitted).
+This dynamic might be associated with variation loss (Dlugosch & Parker 2008; Estoup et al., 2016; Wares, Hughes, & Grosberg, 2005;), but limited loss has been observed in invasive populations of this species at worldwide scale (Bousset et al., 2014; Ebbs et al., 2018).
 Moreover, the average variability of Guadeloupe populations (e.g., He = 0.530) is similar to that observed in the two studies conducted at similar scale (Bousset et al., 2004; Escobar et al., 2008).
 It therefore seems that the invasion of P. acuta in Guadeloupe is ancient enough – the species presence has been noted in some restricted areas since the early 1970’s (JP Pointier, pers. obs.), and involved a large number of propagules as perhaps the result of several invasion origins.
 Theory also predicts a loss of variation at invasion front as a consequence of bottlenecks (Excoffier & Ray, 2008; Nei, 1975).
 However, we did not detect an effect of invasion age on genetic variability (except perhaps in the two populations of Marie-Galante, which are poorly variable), suggesting that site colonization involves large number of propagules.